QUICK LINKS ABOVE

 - Taya Marquardt, DVM, MS, DACVIM, Assistant Professor, Team Leader

 - Nicole Briones, CVT

 - Skylar Miller, CVT

-Veterinary ophthalmology services at the AHC are rendered under the leadership of Dr. Caroline Betbeze, a board-certified ophthalmologist who diagnoses and treats all types of eye conditions in both small and large animals.
-Our ophthalmology team also practices at our affiliate location, Veterinary Specialty Center (VSC), located in west Starkville and is available to consult with referring veterinarians on their more difficult ocular cases.
+Veterinary ophthalmology services at the AHC are rendered under the leadership of Dr.s Caroline Betbeze and Becky Telle, both board-certified veterinary ophthalmologists who diagnose and treat all types of eye conditions in small, large, and exotic animals.
+Our ophthalmology team also practices at our affiliate location, Veterinary Specialty Center (VSC), and consults bi-monthly at our Flowood location (AERC).
+They are available to consult with referring veterinarians on their more difficult ocular cases.